- Sort By Use

 -Does not significantly alter brain choline levels

 This choline source would be well suited for fixing a choline deficiency and aiding various bodily functions that rely on choline.
-However, it should not be your main choice if you’re also looking to enhance cognition, due to its limited availability to the brain.
-That being said, choline L-bitartrate is the most economically friendly source of choline when it comes to reversing deficiencies.
+However, it should not be your main choice if you’re also looking to support cognition, due to its limited availability.
+That being said, choline L-bitartrate is the most economically friendly source of choline.
 It’s just not the most potent version from a cognitive enhancement standpoint.

 - Supports the structure of cellular membranes